 This post was written by one of PeerStreet’s summer interns, Brendan Raney.
 For more information about Brendan, read a brief bio here.
 It is the second of two parts in this blog series.

 Our Loan Details page contains a lot of useful information to help outline PeerStreet investments.
-If you have not read the first part of our explanation, you may want to do so as both posts help guide you through the various sections of these writeups.
+If you have not read the first part of our explanation, you may want to do so as both posts help guide you through the various sections of these pages.

 Investment Overview and Valuation